gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 Some people use database transactions to run the test code in, and rollback at the end of the test, so that we can back to a pristine state.

 This works, but I don't like it because in various SQL engines, there are many differences between code running inside a transaction and outside of it.
 See [this article](https://www.datadoghq.com/blog/engineering/debugging-postgres-performance/) for a deep-dive with Postgres.
-Performance is different, the WAL looks diferent, etc.
+Performance is different, the WAL looks different, etc.

 ---